District Projects

 See the list of ongoing projects around the District.
 To stay up to date on happenings, follow Gateway Services CDD on Facebook and watch the Board of Supervisors meetings on Youtube.

 It is important to note that some projects may correspond to Lee County and not Gateway Services CDD.
-For additional information, please contact the District: customercare@gatewaydistrict.org
+For additional information, please contact the District: www.gatewaydistrict.org/RFA

 Project Summary: